jackwimbish/tenorwisp/_docs/codebase_review.md

 TenorWisp is evolving from a pure messaging app into a unique social platform with two primary components:

-1.  **Ephemeral Messaging:** The original core feature, allowing users to send messages, photos, and videos that disappear after being viewed.
+1.  **Direct Messaging:** The original core feature, allowing users to send messages, photos, and videos to friends.
 This functionality remains a key part of the app.
 2.  **AI-Powered Discussions:** The new strategic direction.
 This feature is designed to foster more authentic conversations by prioritizing ideas over identities.

 The workflow for the new discussion feature is as follows: